EPCCed/eidf-docs/docs/services/containerservice/training/L1_getting_started.md

 Nvidia have created drivers to officially support clusters of Nvidia GPUs managed by K8s.

-Using K8s to manage the EIDFCS provides two key advantages:
+Using K8s to manage the EIDFGPUS provides two key advantages:

 - native support for containers enabling reproducible analysis whilst minimising demand on system admin.
 - automated resource allocation for GPUs and storage volumes that are shared across multiple users.